 - In Night Film by Marisha Pessl, Scott McGrath is forced to confront his old obsession with the reclusive film director, Stanislas Cordova, when the director’s daughter, Ashley, who seems to have been stalking him, commits suicide – or did she?

 - In The Goldfinch by Donna Tartt, Theo Decker’s mother is killed in a bomb explosion in a museum.
 Everything changes for the worse in a moment.

 - In Gone Girl by Gillian Flynn, Amy Dunne disappears from her home.
 Her husband, Nick’s life is turned upside down.

 Please note that I deliberately chose examples from recent novels.
 It does not help you to base the beginning of your book on a novel that was written 30 or 50 years ago.
-I would love it if you would add examples of your favourite inciting moments in the comments section below.
+Unless you have a time machine.

 Look out for The Two Types Of Inciting Moments